RoccoDiTella/RoccoDiTella.github.io/index.md

 rocco.di_tella at cfa.harvard.edu

-I use tools (Machine Learning and Statistics) for science (Neuroscience, Astrophysics).
+I use tools Machine Learning and Statistics for Neuroscience and Astrophysics.

 My current projects are in the context of [AstroAI](https://astroai.cfa.harvard.edu/), Harvard & Smithsonian Center for Astrophysics.

 MSc in Data Science from Universidad de Buenos Aires.

 Currently based in Boston.